-After the Tottenham forward scored in his international debut against Montenegro, the former Spurs boss describes his involvement in his development.QPR manager Harry Redknapp is unsurprised at Andros Townsend's success in his debut for England, describing how he oversaw his development at Tottenham.
+After the Tottenham forward scored on his international debut against Montenegro, the former Spurs boss describes his involvement in his development across London

-The 66-year-old managed the young forward for several years at Tottenham before taking him on loan last season at Loftus Road, where he flourished despite the Rs' relegation.
+The 66-year-old managed the young forward for several years at Tottenham before then taking him on loan at Loftus Road last season, where he flourished despite the Rs' relegation.

 Townsend has started eight of Spurs’ 12 games so far this season, finally breaking into the first team at White Hart Lane, but Redknapp does not feel that he waited too long to give him a taste of the Premier League.

 "Yes, I let him go on loan a lot [while I was Spurs boss] but that was because I had Gareth Bale and Aaron Lennon as my regular wide players at Tottenham," he argued.
 "I took Andros to Europa League matches but he wanted to be playing on a regular basis.